J. J. Abrams's unrealized projects: Demimonde TV series

-The Heavy film
+The Heavy

-On May 3, 2018, Abrams was producing Julius Avery’s The Heavy with Daniel Casey writing the script for Paramount.
+On May 3, 2018, Abrams was announced to be producing Julius Avery's The Heavy with Daniel Casey writing the script for Paramount.

-Piece of Mind film
+Piece of Mind

-On May 4, 2018, Abrams was producing Paramount’s adaptation of Michelle Adelman’s Piece of Mind with Ryan Knighton writing the script and Daisy Ridley set to play Lucy.
+On May 4, 2018, Abrams was announced to be producing Paramount's adaptation of Michelle Adelman's Piece of Mind with Ryan Knighton writing the script and Daisy Ridley set to play Lucy.

-Aphoria film
+Aporia

-On 4 June 2018, Abrams was set to produce the sci-fi film Aphoria, with Jared Moshe writing and directing the film.
+On June 4, 2018, Abrams was set to produce the sci-fi film Aporia, with Jared Moshe writing and directing the film.
+The film was eventually made in 2023, but without the involvement of Abrams or his company.